 - Family Trusts regarding restructuring and related tax risks.

-- High network individuals on joint IRS/HMRC fraud investigations.
+- High net worth individuals on joint IRS/HMRC fraud investigations.

 - UK based corporates in ongoing litigation in the UK tax courts.